 At the request of a Senate committee, the superintendent of public buildings had architects and builders examine the Capitol, the President’s House, and other federal structures burned by the British.
-Though the walls of the Capitol’s wings and the President’s House were deemed safe for rebuilding, the total cost of all repairs was estimated at $1,215,111.10.
+Though the walls of the Capitol’s wings and the President’s House were deemed safe for rebuilding, the average estimated cost for all the repairs was $460,000.

 Records of the U.S. House of Representatives, National Archives and Records Administration

 War of 1812: Congress Investigates